 9. Cardio Exercise

 The lung capacity increases manifold with cardio exercises.
 One needs a minimum of 30 minutes of workout to remain fit.
 The basic principle lies in the fact that when a person gets tired doing a fast and brisk workout, his lungs have to work harder.
 This enhances their capacity.

-There are many cardiovascular exercises you can do with ease.
+There are many exercises you can do with ease to build cardiovascular endurance.
 Some of the best cardio exercises to expand lung capacity are running, jogging, and swimming.
 You can even hit the gym to work out on heavy machines.
 Just make sure you warm up and cool down before and after the workout.

 20 minutes every day.

 The oxygen content at high altitudes is less, and hence, your lung capacity greatly increases if you workout in such altitudes.
 You need to start slow as it is tough to exercise at higher elevations.
 You need to give your body at least two weeks to acclimatize to the altitude.
 Ensure you take assistance from a qualified instructor as unsupervised workout could increase the chances of altitude sickness.